OpenGroop/groopi-docs/docs/groopi-quickstart.md

 #### Notes on readings and viewing charts

-While current readings will be immediately stored and available for viewing, hourly charts will not be available for the first 30 minutes.
-Daily charts will not be available for 2 days:(.
+While current readings will be immediately stored and available for viewing, charts will be initially delayed.
+Hourly charts will appear after 30 minutes.
+Daily summary charts will appear in 2 days.
+This delay will occur only once, the first time a sensor is connected to the Groopi.

 ## Change default password for the OpenGro/Op web console (*optional*)